CHAPTER TWO

 TAKING LAW RELATED COURSES

-The College of Law at the University of Nebraska-Lincoln says that You are not required or expected to take law-related courses as an undergraduate.
+The College of Law at the University of Nebraska-Lincoln says that you are not required or expected to take law-related courses as an undergraduate.
 Some students take an undergraduate course in Business Law or Constitutional Law to see if they are really interested in legal material.
 This can be a sensible approach if you are in doubt.
 But, these courses are often taught much differently than the same courses are taught in law school.
 Here again you will not gain an "edge" once you get to law school.
 You should consider whether you want to duplicate courses offered in law school when there are so many other courses that could broaden your overall education.

-Handbook offers some advice on law-related courses: In short, while law-related courses may help you decide whether law is a field which interests you and may familiarize you with a new vocabulary, undergraduate law courses will neither help you get into law school nor measurably help you once you are there.
+New York University PreLaw Handbook offers some advice on law-related courses: In short, while law-related courses may help you decide whether law is a field which interests you and may familiarize you with a new vocabulary, undergraduate law courses will neither help you get into law school nor measurably help you once you are there.
 Be wary of claims made by any professor that a particular undergraduate course will improve law school grades.

 As an undergraduate, you may want to enroll in one or two law-oriented courses to test your interest in the study of law."

-Most law schools specifically advise against taking one category of courses, those--such as 'business law'--which are vocational in nature.
+Most law schools specifically advise against taking one category of courses, those--such as 'business law"--which are vocational in nature.
 Admissions committees presume that you will spend sufficient time studying 'law' while in law school, and they prefer that the undergraduate years be used to acquire a broad field of general knowledge upon which legal studies can be based.
 Similarly, most law schools actively discourage students from taking too many law-related classes as undergraduates.

 The Law School Option at Johns Hopkins states that You may be tempted to take "law-related" courses.
 While such courses offer students an opportunity to test their academic interest in law, law schools urge undergraduates not to take these courses in such numbers that they prevent them from taking a broad range of courses in the liberal arts.